mnot/squid-channels/README.md

 request-URIs that are associated with one concept, it offers a powerful way to manage cached search results (for example).

-Example: Using Channels with an Accelerator
+Example: Using Channels with an HTTP Accelerator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Imagine that you have a Web server, ``http://example.com/`` with